-Since their commercial appearance in 1959, skateboards have been the passion of many young enthusiasts and users have gravitated towards them because of their exciting yet convenient nature.
+Since their commercial appearance in 1959, skateboards have been the passion of many young enthusiasts, and users have gravitated toward them because of their exciting yet convenient nature.
 The history of skateboarding shows that it has gone through phases of development.
 Professional skateboarders develop and try out new tricks daily, which involve high speed and skill.
 Sometimes because of the high speed, there can be chances of a wheel bite If the skateboard has no proper assembly.

 A wheel bite is caused mostly when the skateboard has bigger wheels.
 It happens when these wheels rub against the skateboard’s deck, which can end in a sudden halt.
 This can cause the rider to fall off the skateboard immediately, which can cause serious injuries.
 For this purpose, risers are installed on the skateboard.
-P.s rider should always use proper safety gear like the best knee pads to ensure minimal damage in case of falling.
+P.S.
+Riders should always use proper safety gear like the best knee pads to ensure minimal damage in case of falling.

 Risers are made of hard plastic, placed mostly between the trucks and the deck, and are used to raise the height of the skateboard to eliminate any contact between the wheels and the deck.
 Installing risers is an easy feat, and we have brought together a guide that can help you with this.
 So let’s dig into it.

 Maneuverability and pace are critical factors to consider when looking for appropriate risers for your skateboard.
 Risers are hard plastic pads, and they come in various designs as well.
 They help in performing tricks and for effective skateboard traveling.

 You can choose your riser pads depending on your wheel size and hardware size for baseplates and trucks.
 Riser pads are readily available in the market, and the bigger the riser, the more distance between the wheels and the skateboard’s deck.
 They come in three different sizes, which are mentioned below.

 - ¼ inches

 - ½ inches